Johannes Oecolampadius: Theology

 Theologically he was considered to be close to Zwingli, with whom he shared a friendly attitude towards Mary and Marian veneration.
 He is considered an example of Protestant Marian piety of his time, largely in light of his sermons.
 He calls Mary the mediatrix or mediator (Mittlerin) of all graces, to whom the Lord had entrusted the treasure of Grace Thesaurus gratiarum.
 Oecolampadius borrowed from Radulfus Ardens (d.
 1200) and others the image of Mary as the neck who mediates all graces of Christ (the Head) to his mystical body, the church.
 This view was defended in the 20th century by Gabriel Roschini, and more generally, by Pope Pius XII in his encyclical Mystici corporis as official doctrine of the Catholic Church.

-In De laudando in Maria Deo given in Augsburg 1521, he states that God cannot be praised more in any creature than through Mary.
+In De laudando in Maria Deo given in Augsburg in 1521, he states that God cannot be praised more in any creature than through Mary.
 His gifts and graces are expressed in her.
 God honoured her by becoming human through her.
 Mary surpassed Abraham with her faith, Isaac with her patience and Joseph with her chastity.
 She is queen of all heavenly powers.
 Yet, according to Oecolampadius, Catholic veneration of Mary went too far, because of the numerous titles given to Mary: they surpass in number and content the veneration of Christ himself.
 The rosary is cited as an example with its 150 Hail Marys and only ten prayers to God.
 He is also critical of popular customs, by which every Saturday is solemnly observed in her honour, with abstinence from wine and sexual relations, while the following Lord’s day is characterized by heavy drinking and varied entertainments.
 Throughout his life, Oecolampadius preached the perpetual virginity of Mary, who through her life and her works gave a shining example of Christian virtues.
 Mary’s life was a life of service and compassion as documented in her visit to Elizabeth.